AFCAT 2020 - Check New Exam Dates, Admit Card, Syllabus & Pattern

-AFCAT 2020 - Indian Air Force (IAF) has released AFCAT result 2020 on March 17 in online mode.
-Candidates who qualifed the online exam can select their AFSB centre from March 18.
-AFCAT 2020 exam was conducted on February 22-23 in online mode across various exam centres in India.
-According to the exam analysis shared by candidates who appeared in the first shift of the exam, the question paper was of moderate-difficult level and candidates made 65-72 attempts out of 100 questions.
-IAF released the admit card of AFCAT on February 04 and the application form was available from December 1 to 30, 2019, while the notification was released on November 23, 2019, for 249 vacancies.
-IAF has conducted the exam to recruit candidates for the Flying Branch and Permanent Commission (PC)/Short Service Commission (SSC) in Ground Duty (Technical and Non-Technical) Branches.
-AFCAT will be conducted in three stages – online test, AFSB Interview and medical test.
-Those candidates who qualify all the three stages will be eligible to appear in AFCAT course commencing from January 2021.
+AFCAT 2020 - Indian Air Force (IAF) has released the result of AFCAT 2 2020.
+The exam was held on October 3, 4 and 5 in online mode.
+IAF had released the AFCAT application form 2020 at its official website on June 15.
+There are a total of 256 vacancies.
+Candidates can fill AFCAT 2020 online application form from June 15 to July 14.
+Candidates who qualify in the AFCAT 2 2020 examare eligible for AFSB interviews.
+IAF conducts the exam to recruit candidates for the Flying Branch and Permanent Commission (PC)/Short Service Commission (SSC) in Ground Duty (Technical and Non-Technical) Branches.
+AFCAT exam conducts in three stages – online test, AFSB Interview and medical test.
+Candidates who qualify all stages will be eligible to appear in AFCAT course commencing from June 2021.
 Post successfully completing the course they will be recruited for various posts in AFCAT and will be paid a remuneration of Rs.
 56100 - 110700.
 To know the complete information about eligibility, the application process, important dates, download of admit card, result and more, read the article below.

 AFCAT 2020 - Overview